-Residents of Osprey Fountains, Osprey Hall, Osprey Cove, Osprey Village, Osprey Landing, and Osprey Crossings will use their Osprey1Card to access their room.
+Residents of Osprey Cove, Osprey Crossings, Osprey Fountains, Osprey Hall, Osprey Landing, Osprey Ridge, and Osprey Village will use their Osprey1Card to access their room.
 Osprey1Cards should only be in the possession of the resident to whom they are issued and should not be given to anyone else for any reason.
 Be aware that locks can be audited at any time to determine who has accessed or attempted to access a lock.

-- The cost of a replacement Osprey1Card is set by the UNF Osprey1Card office. - Residents of The Flats at UNF will receive a SafLok key.
+- The cost of a replacement Osprey1Card is set by the UNF Osprey1Card office. - Residents of The Flats at UNF will receive a physical key.
 Keys should only be in the possession of the resident to whom they are issued and should not be given to anyone else for any reason.
-Be aware that locks can be audited at any time to determine who has accessed or attempted to access a lock. - The cost of a replacement SafLok key is \$40. - For your safety, residents are required to report a lost or stolen key immediately to the Department of Housing and Residence Life or The Flats at UNF Office.
+Be aware that locks can be audited at any time to determine who has accessed or attempted to access a lock. - The cost of a replacement physical key is \$40. - For your safety, residents are required to report a lost or stolen key immediately to the Department of Housing and Residence Life or The Flats at UNF Office.